Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

+We now turn to exploratory analyses distinguishing two mechanisms that could drive this reduction in error.
+Recall that most CAs believe that the average Chooser opens too many boxes (result \ref{undoopentoomany}).
+Because error is defined as $|\text{Belief} - \text{Norm}|$ (Equation \ref{undoerror}), a reduction in error can arise through at least two distinct channels:

+\paragraph{Story 1: Convergence toward the norm.} CAs believe that deliberation causes Choosers to move closer to the CA's own bliss point, regardless of where that bliss point lies.
+Under this mechanism, a CA whose norm is high (e.g., 20 boxes) would predict that deliberation causes the average Chooser to open \emph{more} boxes, while a CA whose norm is low (e.g., 5) would predict a decrease.
+The key testable implication is that the CA's norm \emph{moderates} the treatment effect on beliefs.
+Note that, in a level specification, the resulting error reduction is proportional to baseline error, which itself varies with the norm; norm moderation of the effect on errors can therefore also arise under this story.

-On the other hand, CAs could believe that deliberation causes fewer boxes to be opened independent of the norm level.
-The reduction in error may be driven by CA’s moderate norm levels and belief that Choosers open too many boxes.
-This leads to a statistical reduction in the forecast error, although CAs with high norm levels do not predict Choosers to open more boxes, given more time.
-We call this “story 2.”
-Here, errors actually increase for CAs with a high injunctive norm.
-Story 2 implies that norm levels do not moderate the effect of deliberation on beliefs, and that there is such moderation of the effect on errors.
+\paragraph{Story 2: Uniform reduction in risk-taking.} CAs believe that deliberation simply causes fewer boxes to be opened, independent of the CA's norm.
+The aggregate reduction in error is a byproduct: since most CAs think that Choosers open too many boxes, a uniform downward shift in beliefs mechanically reduces the average error.
+However, for CAs whose norm is itself high, this downward shift can actually \emph{increase} the distance between belief and norm.
+Hence, this story also predicts norm moderation of the effect on errors, but---unlike story~1---does \emph{not} predict norm moderation of the treatment effect on beliefs.

+Both stories can generate norm moderation of the treatment effect on errors in a level specification, so errors alone cannot distinguish them.
+The stories diverge on beliefs: only story~1 predicts that the CA's norm moderates the treatment effect on beliefs.
+This yields the key test.

-To investigate this issue further, we fitted the models in Table \ref{tu2}.
-This Table groups the treatments Delay and Undo, and Once and EndoDelay, to increase power for the estimation of heterogeneous treatment effects.\footnote{Recall that Once and EndoDelay had an identical page 1 in the survey---where the norm and beliefs were elicited---and Delay and Undo share the crucial feature of Chooser deliberation.
-Table \ref{tu4} in the Appendix gives results for all treatments.} In all models, the addition of CAs' injunctive norm adds explanatory power, a kind of false consensus effect \citep{ross1977false}.
-The transition from model 1 to model 2 reveals no heterogeneity of treatment effects by norm on beliefs, despite extraordinarily high power.
-This implies that CAs, no matter their injunctive norm, forecast that deliberation simply causes a decrease in the number of boxes opened.
+To adjudicate between the two stories, we fitted the models in Table \ref{tu2}.
+This table groups Delay and Undo together, and Once and EndoDelay together, to increase power for estimating heterogeneous treatment effects.\footnote{Recall that Once and EndoDelay had an identical page 1 in the survey---where the norm and beliefs were elicited---and Delay and Undo share the crucial feature of Chooser deliberation.
+Table \ref{tu4} in the Appendix gives results for all four treatments separately, confirming that Undo and Delay effects go in the same direction.} In all models, the addition of CAs' injunctive norm adds explanatory power, a kind of false consensus effect \citep{ross1977false}.